dazdaz/gcs-pod-workload-identity/README.md

 🚀 Overview
 The purpose of this setup is to demonstrate the end-to-end process of:

-Building a Docker container that lists files in a GCS bucket.
+* Building a Docker container that lists files in a GCS bucket.
-Pushing the container to Google's Artifact Registry.
+* Pushing the container to Google's Artifact Registry.
-Deploying the container as a Pod on a GKE cluster.
+* Deploying the container as a Pod on a GKE cluster.
-Using Workload Identity to grant the GKE Pod's Service Account access to GCS without requiring credentials or API keys.
+* Using Workload Identity to grant the GKE Pod's Service Account access to GCS without requiring credentials or API keys.
+* Use the Storge API to list the objects in the bucket.

 📂 Included Files
 list-files-bucket-pod.yaml: A Kubernetes manifest for a Pod that runs a Python script to list files in a GCS bucket.